EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 Adjusting K parameter to 1,000 would set the saturation level to the following approximate level:
 ***Maximum pool size = (45bn -  7bn in reserves) / k = (38bn / 1000 ) = 38 million***

-The move to K=1,000 with a saturation level around 38 million ada will, as stated above by IOHK will incentivize delegators to move their stake to a stake pool containing less ada, so they can maintain their rewards, thus encouraging wider decentralization of the Cardano network.[^3]
+The move to K=1,000 with a saturation level around 38 million ada will, as stated above by IOHK, incentivize delegators to move their stake to a stake pool containing less ada, so they can maintain their rewards, thus encouraging wider decentralization of the Cardano network.[^3]

 ### Is it safe to move K to 1,000 and why moving in one big move is recommended by IOG Scientist
 IOG has stated:

 "It is worth noting that the k-parameter is not amenable to small, gradual increases."[^5] and "Therefore, the best strategy for an upwards adjustment of k is to move in larger, less frequent increments – and to move it as far and as fast as practical network dynamics and economics will allow."[^5]

 The last time K was adjusted it went from 150 to 500 and then the recommendation from IOG was to go to 1,000.
-The current research looked at 750 vs 1,000 and showed 1,000 would be most effective with a projection of almost doubling our Nakamoto coefficient.
-While K=750 would have minimal impact[^4]
+The current research looked at 750 vs 1,000 and showed 1,000 would be most effective with a projection of almost doubling our Nakamoto coefficient, while K=750 would have minimal impact[^4]

 IOG research has said it is safe to increase K to 1,000 on several post indicating that it's safe both for the security and economics.